Wondering if it’s time to grab yourself a pair of those sweet wide skis you’ve been eyeing in the lift line?

 Powder skis / fat skis are the original wide skis, so let’s start with them.
 These skis are in their element on deeper ungroomed snow, ideally powder, but they’ll take crud too if that’s what the mountain gives.

-They’re wide at the tips and also underfoot, with waist widths usually 110mm and up (sometimes a bit less on women’s models), and typically have a lot of rocker both front and rear to help with floating and maneuvering in deep snow.
+They’re wide at the tips and also underfoot, with waist widths usually 110mm and up (sometimes a bit less on women’s models).
+They typically have a lot of rocker both front and rear to help with floating and maneuvering in deep snow.

 Wide All-Mountain Skis